JuanMaRuiz/isbn-util/README.md

 # ISBN Util

-This module check if an isbn is valid or not and also provide method to generate a valid random isbn (10 or 13)
+This module check if an ISBN is valid or not and also provide a method to generate a valid random ISBN-10 or ISBN-13

 ## Install